 Duration of soil saturation

 The longer the soil is saturated, the greater the injury, mortality, and consequent yield reductions.
 During germination, saturated conditions for 48 hours can decrease germination by 30 to 70 percent depending on the timing of the saturation -- nearly twice the yield decrease resulting from durations of 24 hours or less.
 For plants that have emerged, a waterlogged condition that lasts for less than two days often causes little or no noticeable yield reduction.
 Intolerant varieties begin to show yield reductions after 2 days of saturation, but tolerant varieties can withstand up to 4 days of waterlogging with little reduction in yield.
-As the duration of soil saturation increases, researchers have documented greater reductions in population, biomass, height, pods per plant, leaf tissue nitrogen (nodulation), and yield.
+As the duration of soil saturation increases, researchers have documented greater reductions in population, height, pods per plant, yield, and leaf tissue nitrogen.

 Soil conditions play a role in the severity of injury from waterlogging as well.
 Coarser textured soils will drain more quickly, minimizing the duration of oxygen deprivation to the roots.
 Fine-textured soils maintain saturation longer, increasing the chances of injury.